walmartlabs/concord-website/docs/plugins/slack.md

 <a name="create"/>
 ## Create a channel

-The `slackChannel` task can be used to create a new channel with the `create` action.
+This `slackChannel` task can be used to create a new channel with the `create` action.

 ```yaml
 flows: